Source Safe Problems

 Microsoft SourceSafe has been discontinued, and has a long list of problems and limitations.
 Many companies and individual-users are migrating their repositories to Subversion or Git, which are the most well-established open-source Version Control Systems.

-Migrate to Subversion and stop losing your source code.
+Migrate to Subversion or migrate to git and stop losing your source code.

 Migrate to Subversion